Discover the cultural significance, timing, and practical aspects of Muhurat trading in the Indian markets.

 Order Execution

 Due to possible fluctuations in liquidity, some orders may not get executed at expected prices.
-Use limit orders for better control.
+Use limit orders for enhanced control.

 Emotional Trading